Dr. Miyoko Watanabe

-Deputy Executive Director, Japan Science and Technology Agency
+Executive Director, Japan Science and Technology Agency (JST)

-Dr. Miyoko O. Watanabe serves at Japan Science and Technology Agency (JST) as Deputy Executive Director, Director-General of Center for Science Communication and also Director of Office for Diversity and Inclusion.
-She has a long experience of research in semiconductor physics at Toshiba R&D Center in Japan, and also conducted research in Dalhousie University, Canada, and the University of Birmingham, UK.
+Dr. Miyoko O. Watanabe serves at Japan Science and Technology Agency (JST) as Executive Director and Director of Office for Diversity and Inclusiveness.
+She has a long experience of research in semiconductor physics at Toshiba R&D Center in Japan, and she conducted her physics research as a Postdoctoral Fellow at Dalhousie University, Canada, from 1986 to 1988 and as a Visiting Researcher at Nanoscale Physics Research Laboratory at the University of Birmingham, U.K., in 1997.
 Returning to Toshiba, she served there at different positions, including that of Executive Quality Leader at Innovation Division in the headquarters.
-She joined JST in 2014 and is serving, there up to now.
-Currently she is the chair of both of Science Agora and the Gender Summit 10.
-She is also a member of the Science Council of Japan (SCJ), and was appointed as Vice-President of SCJ at the begging of October, 2017 for three years.
-Dr. Watanabe also works as a member of Specialist Committee on Gender Equality in the Council for Gender Equality of the Japanese Cabinet Office.
+She has been working at JST since 2013.

 She also worked as Council Member of Science and Technology Council at Ministry of Education, Culture, Sports, Science and Technology from 2012 to 2017, as Chairperson of Japan Women Engineers Forum from 2012 to 2014, and as Auditor at National Institute for Environmental Studies in Japan from 2013 to 2015.